platonic-realm/project-zero/Chapter 0/Packages.md

 ## [linux-headers](https://pkgs.alpinelinux.org/package/v3.16/main/x86/linux-headers)

-This package contains the Linux kernel header files, which are needed for building the "menuconfig" option while configuring the kernel.
-The ncurses-based configuration of kernel needs them and not compiling the kernel itself.
+This package contains the Linux kernel header files.
+They are part of the linux kernel that is shipped separately.
+Here you can read why it is needed and why it is ok if the version of headers and kernel is not the same.
+We won't use them in our target operating system but need them in the Alpine container to build the kernel.

 ## [xz](https://pkgs.alpinelinux.org/package/v3.16/main/x86/xz)